opalsecurity/terraform-provider-opal/docs/data-sources/group.md

 - `admin_owner_id` (String) The ID of the owner of the group.
 - `app_id` (String) The ID of the group's app.
-- `custom_request_notification` (String) Custom request notification sent upon request approval for this configuration template.
+- `custom_request_notification` (String) Custom request notification sent to the requester when the request is approved.
 - `description` (String) A description of the group.
 - `group_binding_id` (String) The ID of the associated group binding.
 - `group_leader_user_ids` (Set of String) A list of User IDs for the group leaders of the group